May 28, 2026

 Zero-Party Data Results

-Digioh customers who have implemented zero-party data strategies are seeing amazing results:
+Digioh customers utilizing zero-party data strategies are seeing impressive results:

 • CrazyBulk saw a 141% increase in conversion rate and 16X ROI by implementing a guided selling quiz that turned shopper uncertainty into confidence